 Worcester and Birmingham Canal (Birmingham to King's Norton)

 The Worcester and Birmingham Canal (Birmingham to King's Norton) is a narrow canal and is part of the Worcester and Birmingham Canal.
-It runs for 5 miles and 4 furlongs from Worcester Bar (where it joins the Birmingham Canal Navigations (Main Line)) to King's Norton Junction (where it joins the Worcester and Birmingham Canal (Diglis Basin to King's Norton Junction) and the Stratford Canal (Northern Section)).
+It runs for 5 miles and 4 furlongs from Worcester Bar (where it joins the Birmingham Canal Navigations (Main Line)) to King's Norton Junction (where it joins the Stratford-on-Avon Canal (Northern Section) and the Worcester and Birmingham Canal (Diglis Basin to King's Norton Junction)).

 The maximum dimensions for a boat to be able to travel on the waterway are 72 feet long and 7 feet wide.
-The maximum headroom is not known.
-The maximum draught is not known.
+The maximum headroom is 8 feet and 2 inches.
+The maximum draught is 3 feet and 7 inches.

 Worcester Bar